clinoge/functionalphp/README.md

 ## Monads, Functors

 There's basic support for IO, Maybe and Left/Right.
-Their implementation is based upon the ideas exposed in the Mostly Adequate Guide and RamdaJS
+Their implementation is based upon the ideas exposed in the [Mostly Adequate Guide](https://github.com/MostlyAdequate/mostly-adequate-guide) by [Dr. Boolean](https://github.com/DrBoolean) and RamdaJS

 ## Function placeholders
 For a curried function n-ary f the following holds true: